Dural flood map & planning overlays

 Is Dural flood-prone?

-Very little of Dural carries a mapped flood overlay (the Hornsby average is 2%).
+Flood mapping covers Dural and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 2%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Dural bushfire-prone?